23 Subtle Signs of Serious Health Issues

 If you notice pain or tenderness around a red area, typically on your leg or arm, Kouri says it's worth visiting the doctor because this could be a sign of necrotizing fasciitis, a rare but deadly bacterial infection that attacks the skin, the fat beneath the skin, and the fascia overlying the muscle.

-"It may develop from a small cut, a surgical site, a bruise, a boil, an injection site, or from a small injury from a normal daily occurrence," Kouri explains.
+"It may develop from a small cut, a surgical site, a bruise, a boil, an injection site, or from a small injury from a normal daily occurrence," Kouri says.
 "There are several conditions that have the same signs and symptoms as necrotizing fasciitis in the early stages.
 This is a very difficult diagnosis to make, even for experienced clinicians."
-That said, if you have all the signs of this potentially fatal infection, be sure to mention it to your doctor.

-Although not everyone with Frank's sign, a crease that appears on the earlobe, has a deadly illness, it's certainly worth a visit to the doctor if you have one.
-This crease "correlates with coronary artery disease, peripheral vascular disease, and cerebrovascular disease," says Dr. Edna Ma, MD, a board-certified anesthesiologist in Los Angeles, California.
+If you have Frank's sign, a diagonal crease on one of your earlobes, that doesn't necessary mean you have immediate cause for concern.
+However, it's worth mentioning to your doctor, as this particular crease "correlates with coronary artery disease, peripheral vascular disease, and cerebrovascular disease," says Edna Ma, MD, a board-certified anesthesiologist in Los Angeles, California.

-We all get bloated once in a while, whether it's due to a big meal before bed or every woman's least favorite time of the month.
-But if you experience unexplained bloating on the regular, it could be a sign of colon, ovarian, stomach, and pancreatic cancers, according to Harvard Health.
+We all get bloated once in a while, whether it's due to a big meal or drinking too much of water.
+But if you experience bloating on a consistent basis without any unidentifiable cause, it could be a sign of colon, ovarian, stomach, and pancreatic cancers, according to Harvard Health.

-Common digestive woes can also be a sign of colon cancer—and that's one of the reasons why it's such a life-threatening illness.
-"It's one of the deadliest illnesses out there because its symptoms are so mild that when they diagnose it, it's often too late," explains Dr. Nikola Djordjevic, MD, a practicing physician in Bor, Serbia.
-If you begin having issues with your bowel movements or notice blood in your stools, make an appointment with your doctor just to be safe.
+Common digestive woes like diarrhea and constipation are issues everyone deals with now and then, but they can also be a sign of colon cancer—and that's one of the reasons why that particular form of the disease is so life-threatening.
+"It's one of the deadliest illnesses out there because its symptoms are so mild that when they diagnose it, it's often too late," explains Nikola Djordjevic, MD, founder of MedAlertHelp.org.
+If you begin having issues with your bowel movements or notice blood in your stools, make an appointment with your doctor to address the problem as early as possible.

 You haven't changed your diet or exercise regimen, but your clothes feel loose and the number on the scale has dropped.
-It may feel like your lucky day, but unintentionally losing 10 or more pounds is cause for concern.
-According to The American Cancer Society, unexplained weight loss is one of the first signs of cancer—particularly cancers of the stomach, lung, esophagus, and pancreas.
+Instead of being cause for celebration, it could be serious cause for concern, according The American Cancer Society, which says this type of mysterious weight loss is one of the first signs of cancer—particularly in the stomach, lungs, esophagus, and pancreas.

-Some people naturally bruise more easily than others, but if you notice that you've suddenly begun to bruise like a peach, it could also be a sign of leukemia.
+Some people naturally bruise more easily than others, but if you notice bruises appearing more frequently or easily than they used to, it could also be a sign of leukemia.

 According to the Cleveland Clinic, leukemia patients get bruises from very minor bumps, plus they may bleed from their gums and noses.
-In the early stages of leukemia, there are often no obvious symptoms so it's important to immediately see a doctor if any signs like these emerge.
+In the early stages of the disease, there are often no obvious symptoms so it's important to immediately see a doctor if you notice more bruising or bleeding.

 Puffiness in the face is fairly common, especially if you've recently consumed more salty foods and alcohol than usual.
 But if the swelling in your face doesn't pass quickly or if it's more pronounced than usual, it could be a sign of a tumor, according to 2017 research published in The National Journal of Maxillofacial Surgery.
-Because tumors can restrict blood flow, they can cause blood to pool in the face and result in facial puffiness.
+Because tumors can restrict your body's blood flow, this often leads to blood building up in your face, causing the skin to expand.

-If you have a sore throat from a cold or strep throat, trouble swallowing is par for the course.
-But if you're not sick, it could be a sign of esophageal cancer, according to The Sidney Kimmel Comprehensive Cancer Center at Johns Hopkins Medicine.
+If you have a cold or strep throat, trouble swallowing is often par for the course.
+But if you're not sick, this issue could be a sign of esophageal cancer, according to The Sidney Kimmel Comprehensive Cancer Center at Johns Hopkins Medicine.
 And if this is your only symptom, don't let it deter you from seeking medical attention; in the majority of cases, the more serious symptoms don't emerge until the cancer has reached an advanced stage.

-"Signs of melanoma are the ABCD's: asymmetric border; border edge isn't smooth; color is uneven; diameter is larger than a pencil eraser; and it's evolving in size shape or texture," Lee explains.
-"When caught early, melanomas are curable—but when caught late, they are the number one cause of death among skin cancers."
-To avoid skin cancer, make sure you know these 14 Surprising Things That Make Sunburn Worse.
+"Signs of melanoma are the ABCDE's: asymmetrical; border edge isn't smooth; color is uneven; diameter is larger than a pencil eraser; and it's evolving in size shape or texture," explains Lee.
+"When caught early, melanomas are curable—but when caught late, they are the No. 1 cause of death among skin cancers."